cncf/velocity/README.md

 VS Code,code.visualstudio.com,2017-04,155621,104386,9501,17650,24084,198,155621,104386,9501,17650,24084,198
 ...
 ```
-Each row contains its label data (separate or cumulative) whereas columns with starting with `max_` conatin cumulative data for all labels.
+Each row contains its label data (separate or cumulative) whereas columns with starting with `max_` contain cumulative data for all labels.
 This is to make the data ready for google sheet motion chart without complex cell indexing.

 The final (optional) file `summaries.csv` is used to read the number of authors.
 This is because the number of authors is computed differently.